jimitdevstree/GoogleSdk/README.md

 This is a library project which is useful for login feature added with simplest way.

 Please review sample project and add into your live project.
-If any issue occure then raise that issue so everyone is konwing about that issue.
+If any issue occure then raise that issue so everyone is knowing about that issue.